ESSENTIAL DUTIES AND RESPONSIBILITIES

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Must be at least 21 years of age.

-This job may or may not have supervisory responsibilities.
+This job has supervisory responsibilities.

 Ability to read and interpret documents in English, such as safety rules, operating and maintenance instructions and procedure manuals.
 Ability to read and communicate verbally in English.
 Written communication skills in in English may also be required.